Nanchong

 Nanchong (南充 (Nánchōng, Nan-ch'ung); Sichuanese: lan2cong1) is a prefecture-level city in the northeast of Sichuan province, China, with an area of 12479.96 km2.
 At the 2020 census it was home to 5,607,565 people, of whom 1,936,534 lived in the built-up (or 'metro') area made of three urban districts.
 It is the second most populated city of Sichuan Province, after Chengdu.
 The administrative center is Shunqing District.
+At the end of 2024, the resident population of the city was 5.489 million, a decrease of 22,000 from the previous year.
+The resident population of urban areas is 2.949 million, and the resident population of rural areas is 2.54 million.
+The urbanization rate of the resident population is 53.73%, an increase of 0.9 percentage points over the previous year.
+At the end of the year, the registered population of the city was 6.977 million, a decrease of 55,000 compared with the end of the previous year.

 History

 Nanchong was in the territory of the state of Ba before it was conquered by the Qin in 314 BC.
-The Qin set up an administrative center at Langzhong City.
-Anhan City was established in Shunqinq district at the beginning of the Han Dynasty.
+The Qin set up an administrative center at modern Langzhong County-level City.
+Anhan City was established in Shunqinq district at the beginning of the Han dynasty.

 In 202 BC, Emperor Gaozu of Han instituted the Anhan (安汉 (安漢)) County in this place.
 Anhan literally means "to establish or stabilize Han".
-In 8 AD, the name was changed to Anxin (安新) when Wang Mang seized the throne of the Han Dynasty, but it reverted to Anhan in 25 AD.
+In 8 AD, the name was changed to Anxin (安新) when Wang Mang seized the throne of the Western Han dynasty, but it reverted to Anhan in 25 AD.
 It was again changed to Guozhou (果州 (fruit state)) in 621 AD (Tang dynasty), and then to Nanchong in 742 AD.
 The nickname of Nanchong is Guocheng (果城), derived from Guozhou.

 Geography

 Nanchong is in the northeast of Sichuan Province.
-To the east of Nanchong is Dazhou, to the west are Mianyang and Suining, and to the north is Guangyuan.
+To the east of Nanchong is Dazhou, to the west are Mianyang and Suining, to the north are Bazhong and Guangyuan, and to the south is Guang'an.

 The vast majority of this area is hilly.
 The woodland coverage is 25%.

 The Jialing River, a tributary of the Yangtze River, crosses the prefecture from north to south.
 There are another 30 rivers in the prefecture with a drainage basin of more than 30 km2.